 Discover: The Best City Farms In London

-A welcome retreat from the metropolis of London and soak up the sight of some cute farm animals...
+Take a welcome retreat from the metropolis of London and soak up the sight of some cute farm animals...

 London has a plethora of city farms to choose from, boasting a vast array of livestock, home-grown food, cafes and activities for all ages.
-So button up your coat, dust off those wellies (Hunters not necessary), and get ready to muck in - here’s our run down of the ultimate detox for every stressed-out city-soul.
+So button up your coat, dust off those wellies (Hunters not necessary), and get ready to muck in - here’s our run down of the ultimate detox for every stressed-out city soul.

 Hackney City Farm

-1A Goldsmiths Row, London, E2 8QA
+Open 10am - 4.30pm Tuesday - Sunday (and Bank Holiday Mondays) | 1A Goldsmiths Row, London, E2 8QA

 Mudchute Park and Farm

-Pier Street, London, E14 3HP
+Open 9am - 4pm (animals go in from 3pm) | Pier Street, London, E14 3HP

 Mudchute Farm is the créme de la créme of urban farms.
-Sitting pride of place against the skyline of Canary Wharf, the farm boasts a fully-functioning and award-winning stables where adults and children can learn to ride on the 25 horses and ponies.
+Sitting pride of place against the skyline of Canary Wharf, the farm boasts fully-functioning and award-winning stables where adults and children can learn to ride on the 25 horses and ponies.
 But that's not all - from llamas to dumbo rats (yes, that means a rat with oversized ears), Mudchute Farm boasts over 100 animals.
-And at 32 acres, it's one of the largest inner city farms in Europe - try that on for size.
+Plus, at 32 acres, it's one of the largest inner city farms in Europe - try that on for size!

-To plan your visit, click here
+To plan your visit, click here.

 Stepney City Farm

-Stepney Way, Stepney Green, London, E1 3DG
+Open 10am - 4pm Tuesday - Sunday (and Bank Holiday Mondays) | Stepney Way, Stepney Green, London, E1 3DG

 Lee Valley Park Farms

-Stubbins Hall Lane, Waltham Abbey, EN9 2EF
+Open 10am - 5pm (see website from winter season hours) | Stubbins Hall Lane, Waltham Abbey, EN9 2EF

 Set against the wonderfully lush background of the Lee Valley, the Lee Valley Park Farms are a truly tropical experience.
 Get up close and personal with the delightfully impish meercat family, watch the tortoises amble around their hillside retreat, or revere the daily birds of prey displays.
-From bearded dragons to chipmunks, stick insects to corn snakes, there's a vast magnitude of the animal kingdom in the one locale here, just waiting to be discovered by enthusiastic city dwellers.
+From bearded dragons to chipmunks, stick insects to corn snakes, there's a vast array of the animal kingdom in the one locale here, just waiting to be discovered by enthusiastic city dwellers.

 Spitalfields City Farm